Tumbled Stone Sizes and Shapes

 These sizes in the table above are approximate.
 The size of a stone is determined by measuring its maximum dimension.
 This could be measured as a maximum diameter for a round stone, or, the maximum diagonal length for angular and tabular stones.
 (Please see the accompanying photo.)

 All of the stones that we sell are size-sorted by screening.
-For that reason you will find some oversized and some undersized stones in any bag that you purchase.
-However, most of the stones should be within the specified size range.
-Occasionally, you might find an exceptionally long stone that slipped through the openings of the screen.
+For that reason you will find some oversized and some undersized stones in every bag that you purchase.
+However, MOST of the stones should be within the specified size range.
+However, you WILL find larger stones that slipped through the openings of the screen and smaller stones that did not slip through the openings of the screens.

 Our prices would be a lot higher if we measured each stone by hand - especially for the smallest stone sizes!
 We hope that you agree that a few mis-sized stones are a small trade-off for a large savings in price. :-)

-Stones that are medium size and larger receive a quick visual inspection on one side and any defective or damaged stones that we notice are removed before packaging.
-The labor required to inspect every stone from every angle would greatly increase your cost.
-For that reason you will probably find a few damaged stones.
+Stones that are medium size and larger receive a quick visual inspection on one side, and any defective or damaged stones that are noticed are removed before packaging.
+That's it.
+We don't pick them up and examine them from every angle because the labor required to do that would greatly increase your cost.
+For that reason we guarantee that you will find a few damaged stones.
+Expect them.
+We told you about them.

-The small and extra small sizes are not inspected.
-You will have some broken and chipped pieces in these smaller sizes especially in the extra small.
-If we hand inspected every piece the price we charge would triple or quadruple due to the labor required.
+The small and extra small sizes are not inspected - at all.
+You will find numerous broken and chipped stones in these smaller sizes, especially in the extra small.
+If we hand-inspected every piece, from every angle, the price we would be forced to charge would be five to ten times higher than the price that we are asking because of the labor required.

-If you are uncertain about what size to purchase we recommend purchasing a small, one pound or three pound package to become familiar with the stones.
-If the size does not suit your needs it is a lot easier and less costly for you to return a small package than it is to return forty pounds of stones.
+If you are uncertain about what size to purchase, we recommend purchasing a one-pound or three-pound package to become familiar with the stones.
+If the size does not suit your needs, it is a lot easier and less costly for you to return a small package than it is to return forty pounds of stones.

 If the stones that you receive are not suitable for your intended use, they can be returned for a refund of the purchase price if they are still in their original bag and the bag is unopened.
 Shipping and handling fees are not refunded or reimbursed if the stones are "as described" on our website and in conformance with what we have described on this page.